 - Employees must have exhausted all forms of paid leave (i.e., vacation, sick, personal and compensatory time) prior to receiving shared leave hours.

 - Shared leave is awarded as donation funds are available and requests are approved.

 - Intermittent hours will not be approved, only continuous leave.

 - Minimum and maximum allowable limits for recipients:

-- 160 hours maximum: Up to a maximum of 160 hours granted per approved application
+b.
+Up to a max of 160 hours granted per approved application

-- 480 hours annual: Annual maximum shared leave an employee may receive is 480 hours per fiscal year.
+c.
+Annual max shared leave an employee may receive is 480 hours per fiscal year.

 - Employees receiving shared leave will be placed on a paid leave of absence and are not eligible for vacation or sick accruals during the time they are on paid leave as a result of receiving shared leave.